 A CPK level above 200 U/L is generally considered high.
 However, normal ranges may vary depending on the laboratory and individual factors such as age, gender, and race.
 It's important to consult with your healthcare provider for a personalized interpretation of your results.

-What causes extremely elevated CPK?
+What causes extremely high CPK?

 What are the symptoms of high CPK levels?